 This module introduces students to a pluralistic approach to mental health work.
 It has a specific focus on understanding the therapeutic process, and the idea of recovery.
 The module will also look at aspects of practitioner work and requirements of helping professions.

-The aim of this Module is to provide the student with :An understanding the context and theory of a variety of approaches to mental health
+The aim of this Module is to provide the student with an understanding of the context and theory of a variety of approaches to mental health.

 By the end of this module the student should be able to:

 1. Understand mental health from the post-modern perspective of pluralism

 2. Know the basic philosophical, historical, ethical and sociological perspectives of mental health

 3. Have a foundational understanding of the main approaches to counselling, and evidence-based practice in mental health

 4. Know the variety responsibilities, values and principles of professionals, para-professionals and lay-people working in mental health

 5. Understanding of the role of technology in mental health and the need for digital literacy